WFID: History

 Carlos Montalbán, brother of Ricardo Montalbán was the principal announcer in the early 1970s.
 WFID was the first FM radio station to broadcast salsa in stereo, Saturday nights on their program "El Bailable Don Q".
 The program switched to Spanish ballads when the first salsa FM station came on the air.
 That radio station was Jesus Soto's WPRM-FM, SalSoul 98.

+In June 2025, the Puerto Rico State Senate recognized the work of Amós Morales for his significant contribution to the media in Puerto Rico.